2017 TIRE RECYCLING COLLECTIONS

 will take your electronic items for FREE.

-ACCEPTABLE ITEMS:desktop computers, laptops, tablets, eReaders, monitors, desktop printers, copiers, scanners, fax machines, schredders, UPS/battery backup devices, GPS devices, digital cameras, MP# Players, mobile phones, and cordless phones, keyboards, mice, modems, routers and PC speakers, external hard drives and small servers.
+ACCEPTABLE ITEMS:desktop computers, laptops, tablets, eReaders, desktop printers, copiers, scanners, fax machines, schredders, GPS devices, digital cameras, MP# Players, mobile phones, and cordless phones, keyboards, mice, modems, routers and PC speakers, external hard drives and small servers.

-NON ACCEPTABLE ITEMS: televisions, floor model copiers and printers, appliances, large servers, stereo/home AV equipment, alkaline batteries, lamps/bulbs.
+NON ACCEPTABLE ITEMS: televisions, monitors, floor model copiers and printers, appliances, large servers, stereo/home AV equipment, alkaline batteries, lamps/bulbs, any kitchen appliances including microwaves & DVR’s.

 Limit: 6 items per visit per day.